GameBrief · General

 | Beginner, wants to learn | Warrior | High HP, no special mechanics |

-| Burst damage focus | Mage | Adjacency chains, high ceiling |
+| Burst damage focus | Mage | Elemental damage on merge chains, high ceiling |

-| Survival/attrition | Cleric | Radiance block, self-healing |
+| Survival/attrition | Druid | Roots, thorns, spirit swarm |

 | Snowball builds | Necromancer | Soul token economy compounds |

-| Technical skill expression | Ranger | Throw angle determines damage |
+| Technical skill expression | Archer | Throw angle determines damage |

 Not all relics are equal on floor 1.
 The first three relic picks define what your run becomes:

 Take relics that match your dice type first.
 A relic that boosts Lightning dice is useless to a Warrior running physical attack dice.
-Read the bonus before comparing power level — a weak synergistic relic beats a strong off-type relic in almost every case.
+Read the bonus before comparing power level: a weak synergistic relic beats a strong off-type relic in almost every case.

 Defensive relics are lower priority than they feel.
 New players instinctively take armor/block relics early because survival feels urgent.
 In practice, increasing damage output kills enemies faster, which reduces the number of attacks you take.
 Offensive relic picks typically produce safer runs, not less safe ones.